-- 1. At least 15 days prior to the start of BSPP construction-related ground disturbance in the linear facilities corridor impacting site CA-Riv-3419, the project owner shall notify the CPM that the field recordation of the impacted southwestern portion of the site has ensued. - 2.
-At least 90 days prior to the start of BSPP construction-related ground disturbance in Unit 1 east of Historic Road SMB-H-610, the project owner shall ensure that the PPA completes the geophysical test and that the CRS and PPA consult with the CPM, via telephone, to arrive at an agreement on the reliability of the use of magnetometry to locate buried PQAD thermal cobble features and how to proceed with the subsurface survey.
+Verification: At least 15 days prior to the start of BSPP construction-related ground disturbance in the linear facilities corridor impacting site CA-Riv-3419, the project owner shall notify the CPM that the field recordation of the impacted southwestern portion of the site has ensued.

+At least 90 days prior to the onset of BSPP construction-related ground disturbance in Unit 1 east of Historic Road SMB-H-601, the project owner shall ensure that the PPA completes the geophysical test and that the CRS and PPA consult with the CPM, via telephone, to arrive at an agreement on the reliability of the use of magnetometry to locate buried PQAD thermal cobble features and how to proceed with the subsurface survey.
 The approved survey shall be conducted.
-The project owner shall also submit, for the review and approval of the CPM, the precise geographic coordinates of the provisional boundary of the PQAD and a stratified random sample for a broader magnetometry survey of 10 percent of the PQAD within the project boundaries (maximum 2 acres) or a stratified random sample for a mechanical subsurface survey of 2.5 percent of the PQAD located inside the project's boundaries. - 3.
-At least 60 days prior to the onset of BSPP construction-related ground disturbance in Unit 1 east of Historic Road SMB-H-601, the project owner shall ensure that the PPA completes the preliminary report on the formal inventory of the PQAD prepared by or under the direction of the CRS, and selection of separate samples for the data recovery excavation of 10 PQAD thermal cobble features, and four block exposures to reveal intact buried land surfaces there.
+The project owner shall also submit, for the review and approval of the CPM, the precise geographic coordinates of the provisional boundary of the PQAD and a stratified random sample for a broader magnetometry survey of 10 percent of the PQAD within the project boundaries (maximum two acres) or a stratified random sample for a mechanical subsurface survey of 2.5 percent of the PQAD located inside the project's boundaries.

+- 1. At least 60 days prior to the onset of BSPP construction-related ground disturbance in Unit 1 east of Historic Road SMB-H-601, the project owner shall ensure that the PPA completes the preliminary report on the formal inventory of the PQAD prepared by or under the direction of the CRS, and selection of separate samples for the data recovery excavation of 10 PQAD thermal cobble features, and four block exposures to reveal intact buried land surfaces there.
 The project owner shall ensure that the preliminary report is a concise document that provides descriptions of the schedule and methods of the inventory field effort, a preliminary tally of the numbers and, where feasible, the types of archaeological deposits that were found, a discussion of the potential range of error in that tally, and a map of the locations of the found archaeological deposits that has topographic contours and the project site landform designations as overlays.
-The results of the formal inventory, as set out in the preliminary report, shall be the basis for the refinement of the provisional district boundary. - 4.
-At least 30 days prior to the start of BSPP construction-related ground disturbance in Unit 1east of Historic Road SMB-H-601, the project owner shall notify the CPM that the CRS has initiated the data recovery phases of the data recovery program. - 5.
-At least 30 days prior to the start of ground disturbance within 30 meters of the site boundaries of the three isolated thermal cobble features, the project owner shall notify the CPM that the CRS has initiated data recovery on the three isolated thermal cobble features.

-6. At least 30 days prior to the start of ground disturbance within 30 meters of the northeastern portion of site CA-Riv-3419 that the project will impact, the project owner shall notify the CPM that the CRS has initiated the pedestrian surface survey of the northwestern edge of site CA-Riv-3419, with the permission of the BLM.
+The results of the formal inventory, as set out in the preliminary report, shall be the basis for the refinement of the provisional district boundary. - 2.
+At least 30 days prior to the start of BSPP construction-related ground disturbance in Unit 1_east of Historic Road SMB-H-601, the project owner shall notify the CPM that the CRS has initiated the data recovery phases of the data recovery program. - 3.
+At least 30 days prior to the start of ground disturbance within 30 meters of the site boundaries of the three isolated thermal cobble features, the project owner shall notify the CPM that the CRS has initiated data recovery on the three isolated thermal cobble features. - 4.
+At least 30 days prior to the start of ground disturbance within 30 meters of the northeastern portion of site CA-Riv-3419 that the project will impact, the project owner shall notify the CPM that the CRS has initiated the pedestrian surface survey of the northwestern edge of site CA-Riv-3419, with the permission of the BLM. - 5.
+No longer than 90 days after the end of all construction-related ground disturbance, the project owner shall ensure that the CRS completes the preparation of the National Register of Historic Places and the California Register of Historical Resources nominations for the PQAD and submits the nominations to the State Historic Resources Commission for formal consideration.